-Whether you can shoot down a drone outside of a city depends on your county.
-Like municipalities, counties have the power to regulate the discharge of a firearm.
-Under TEX.
-LOCAL GOV’T CODE § 235.022, the county commissioners court can “prohibit or otherwise regulate the discharge of firearms and air guns on lots that are 10 acres or smaller and are located in the unincorporated area of the county in a subdivision.”
-So, it’s important to find out whether your county has this type of regulation on the books before you shoot down the drone that is on your property.
+Like cities, counties have the power to regulate the discharge of firearms.
+“To promote the public safety,” a county commissioners court may “prohibit or otherwise regulate the discharge of firearms and air guns on lots that are 10 acres or smaller and are located in the unincorporated area of the county in a subdivision.”

-But, even if you live on more than 10 acres, think twice about shooting that drone down.
-There are many LAWFUL uses for drones in Texas.
-Under TEXAS GOV’T CODE § 423.002, those lawful uses include the following:
+Even if you live on more than 10 acres, or there are no city or county prohibitions on discharging a firearm; think twice about shooting that drone down—there are many LAWFUL uses for drones under Texas law.

-- flying in air space designated by the Federal Aviation Administration;
+- flying in air space designated as a test site or range by the Federal Aviation Administration (“FAA”);

-- as part of an operation, exercise, or mission of any branch of the United States military;
+- as part of an operation, exercise, or mission of any branch of the U.S. military;

 - with the consent of the individual who owns or lawfully occupies the real property;

-- law enforcement pursuant to a valid search or arrest warrant, in pursuit of felonies, in investigation of emergencies;
+- pursuant to a valid search or arrest warrant;

 - at the scene of a spill, or a suspected spill, of hazardous materials;